HOGENT-MLOps/mlops-labs/assignments/03-ml-workflow.md

 Each of these steps should be a separate `task` in the pipeline.
 The tasks should be connected in the correct order using a `flow`.

+Write your pipeline file named `ml_workflow.py` in the folder `resources/03-ml-workflow`.
 Use the following documentation to help you create the pipeline:

 - [Write and run tasks](https://docs.prefect.io/3.0/develop/write-tasks)
 - [Write and run flows](https://docs.prefect.io/3.0/develop/write-flows)

+Create the pipeline in little steps.
+Do **not** create the entire pipeline at once without running it.
+This will make debugging much harder.
+Instead, create the first task, run it, then create the second task, run it, etc.

 ## 4. MLFlow